Scholarships and Financial Aid

 - Federal and state aid is issued via the FAFSA.

 - FAFSA4caster lets students forecast their potential federal aid before applying

 Review prior to completing the FAFSA:

 Used by some private colleges for awarding both financial and merit-based aid.
 There is a fee for this service, and is mandatory at certain colleges.
-Use this link to look up your colleges to see if the CSS Profile is a required step for you
+Is the CSS Profile a required step for you?

 Net Price Calculator Lookup

 Students can directly link to any college's (in the USA) Net Price Calculator or Financial Aid website.

 The Washington Student Achievement Council offers information on college costs, explanations of state financial aid options, and tips for completing FAFSA forms.

 Government website offering information on all forms of aid, includes tips on FAFSA completion

 A consortium of Western-US colleges that offer reduced-tuition rates at some state colleges.